 ACT may sometimes be able to increase funding if a student has particular special needs or additional costs.
 We review the sixth form grant at the end of year 12, and would welcome an application for a university student grant during your A level year.

-Parents can apply for a sixth from grant for their child here.
+Parents can apply for a sixth form grant for their child here.

 If you are 16-18, the child of an actor, and your parent is unable to apply for you, please apply here.

 We expect students to apply for themselves, not rely on parents!
 Prospective students should apply here.